- Enlightenment and Romantic literature (esp. poetry) and philosophy

-I have also done a good deal of scholarly editing, especially of Coleridge, and have served on the Modern Language Association's Committee on Scholarly Editions (in 2007–9 as co-chair).
+I have also done a good deal of textual scholarship—editing or co-editing scholary editions of works by Coleridge, Wordsworth, and Percy Shelley—and served for four years on the Modern Language Association's Committee on Scholarly Editions (in 2007–9 as co-chair).
 From 2010 to 2018 I was an advisory editor of Oxford University Press’s Oxford Scholarly Editions Online project, with particular responsibility for Romantic-period editions.
 My Norton Critical Edition of Wordsworth (2013), described in the TLS as 'likely to set the agenda for classroom study of Wordsworth for years to come' and 'an essential text for scholars', contains a generous selection of the poetry and critical prose, including a newly edited and annotated text of the 1805 Prelude and—for the first time—en face texts of The Ruined Cottage and book 1 of The Excursion.

 I am an Associated Academic Staff member of the History of Art Department, am involved in the Oxford Comparative Criticism and Translation Group, and am a member of the editorial board of the series Close Reading: Schriften zur britischen Literatur- und Kulturwissenschaft, published by Vandenhoeck & Ruprecht.
 I have twice served on the Advisory Board of the North American Society for the Study of Romanticism (NASSR), most recently as chair (in 2015 and 2016), and in the English Faculty have been a co-convenor of the Romanticism Research Seminar.
 I have also served formerly on the editorial boards of Romanticism on the Net (as reviews editor, 2004–8) and Modern Language Quarterly.

 Universal Histories Research Seminar, Hilary Term 2020

 This seminar series explored the emergence of different types of universal histories with their speculative particularities—linguistic, aesthetic political, religious—over the course of the Enlightenment period.
 The speakers, representing a range of nationalities, disciplinary formations, and research areas, include both early-career scholars and established academics with international reputations.
 The seminar was generously supported by the John Fell Fund, the English Faculty, the Oxford Centre for European History, The Queen's College, and University College.
 A selection of articles deriving from the seminar, along with additional articles, is to be published as a special issue of Intellectual History Review.